JFroggo-Gaming/Unity-Multiplayer-Text-Game/README.md

                 <br>In the game we can create a lobby for 3 players - it is with them that we will make decisions and travel through the game world together.
                 <br>Each player has the opportunity to find unique items during the journey.
 However, do not worry if your companion has found something interesting!
                 <br>Everything goes into your common inventory (After all, you have a common goal, right?).
-                <br>In the game there is also a system of notifications (pings), which we can use to let other players know what option we want to vote for.
+                <br>In the game there is also a system of notifications (pings), which we can use to let other players know what option we want to vote for.<br>

 <code>2.
-HOW TO PLAY:</code> <br><br>Required storage 220-300mb.
-To download the game, press the green button on the main page --> Download ZIP
+HOW TO PLAY:</code>
                 <br><br>The preffered resolution is full HD
                 <br><br> If you use Unity Editor: Make sure that your build contains all scenes.
                	<br><br>Open 3 clients simulating each player.
 Only one player on the same network can host the game and create a lobby.